OpenGradient/erc-onchain-agent/agent-erc.md

     }

     /// @notice Returns the type and rough format of the input the agent expects.
-    ///   Should be a succint description of what clients need to provide when
-    ///   calling this agent.
     /// @return InputDescription of the input this agent. function inputDescription() external view returns (IERCAgentTool.InputDescription memory) {
         return agentInputDescription;